Yongchao-YANG/Yongchao-YANG.github.io/_pages/research.md

 Here are some themes and techniques that we currently work on:

-## Computational Sensing of Structural Dynamics:
+## AI-empowered Computational Sensing of Structural Dynamics:

 {% assign number_printed = 0 %}
 {% for proj in site.data.projlist_cs %}